 Is Hamilton Beach good value for money?

-Which Hamilton Beach product should I buy first?
+Which Hamilton Beach blender should I buy: the Powermax or Professional 1500W?